-We serve both government and business clients with an elite team of curriculum development subject matter experts (SMEs), target language developers, project managers, and production experts.
+We serve government and business clients with an elite team of curriculum development subject matter experts (SMEs), target language developers, project managers, and production experts.
 All members of the curriculum development team have experience in instructional design and foreign language education.
-Our work is tailored specifically for your needs as our client and we will work closely with you to ensure the curriculum is tightly aligned with your course objectives.
+Our work is tailored specifically to our client’s needs.
+By working closely together, we ensure that the curriculum is tightly aligned with your objectives.

 DLS’ range of curriculum development service includes: